Praying “In the Spirit” by Praying in Tongues

 1 Corinthians 14:4, KJV He that speaketh [or prays] in an unknown tongue edifieth himself...

-•• Praying in the spirit (in tongues) edifies you, even though you are not conscious of the prayer’s content.
+•• Praying in the spirit (that is, in tongues, in your prayer language) edifies you, even though you are not conscious of the prayer’s content.

 1 Corinthians 14:14, KJV For if I pray in an unknown tongue, my spirit prayeth, but my understanding is unfruitful.